nahandove/SimpleSearchEngine/README.txt

 If none of the entries match the search criteria, the program prints "no matching people found" and continues.
-Otherwise, the program tallies the number of entries fitting the search criteria and display it as "(number) persons found:" prior to listing entries.
+Otherwise, the program tallies the number of entries fitting the search criteria and displays it as "(number) persons found:" prior to listing entries.

 2. September, 2023--description by E. Hsu (nahandove@gmail.com)